UNNC-Fab/2025-1-AL/docs/weeklyassignments/week3.md

 Drag and drop the new components onto the schematic canvas.
 ![](https://unncfab.oss-cn-hangzhou.aliyuncs.com/img/AL/20250325111103457.png)
 2. Pin Connections
-Connect the pins of these new components to other existing components in the schematic, such as the XIAO ESP32 - C3, A4988 driver, or other related parts.
+Connect the pins of these new components to other existing components in the schematic, such as the XIAO ESP32-C3, A4988 driver, or other related parts.
 ![](https://unncfab.oss-cn-hangzhou.aliyuncs.com/img/AL/20250325111216060.png)
 3. Schematic Review
-Check the updated schematic for any incorrect connections, short - circuits, or missing connections.
-Use the error - checking tools in LCEDA to identify and fix potential issues.
+Check the updated schematic for any incorrect connections, short-circuits, or missing connections.
+Use the error-checking tools in LCEDA to identify and fix potential issues.
 ### 5.2PCB Design Update
 1. Generate PCB from Updated Schematic
 After finalizing the schematic with the new components, use LCEDA's function to transfer the updated schematic information to the PCB design area.